mikeking214/mikeking214.github.io/about.md

   creditlink: http://michaelelliotphotography.com
 ---

-I'm from Cape Cod, Massachusetts, where I've lived all my life, but I am currently finishing my Mechanical Engineering degree at McGill University in Montreal.
+I'm from Cape Cod, Massachusetts, where I've lived all my life, and currently finishing my Mechanical Engineering degree at McGill University in Montreal.
 I am passionate about engineering design and particularly interested in the fields of robotics and human computer interaction.
 I also love photography & anything to do with the ocean.